15 Jobs AI Will Replace by 2030 | Gaper.io

 2025-2027

-Multimodal AI assistants now research, compare, book, and optimize entire travel itineraries in under two minutes.
-Google’s Gemini and Perplexity’s travel features do what a mid-range travel agent does in hours.
+Multimodal AI assistants now research, compare, book, and optimize entire travel itineraries in under 2 minutes.
+Google’s Gemini and Perplexity’s travel features accomplish what a mid-range travel agent does in hours.
 The residual value of human travel agents – relationship-based luxury travel, complex group coordination – serves a shrinking niche.
-BLS data shows travel agent employment has declined 40% since 2000, and AI is accelerating this trajectory.
+BLS data shows travel agent employment has declined 40% since 2000, and AI is accelerating this decline.

 Job #05